lightning/bolts/02-peer-protocol.md

 NB: for native SegWit inputs (P2WPKH and P2WSH) inputs, the `script` field will be empty.
 See [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#examples).

-The opening node must include at least one output with `satoshis` value of zero.
+The opening node may include one output with `satoshis` value of zero.
 This will be used for change, or discarded if its value is be below `dust_limit_satoshis`.